LinWeizheDragon/Retrieval-Augmented-Visual-Question-Answering/README.md

-# News
+# 🔥🔥News
-- [31/01/2024] We are happy to announce that the training and testing code for FLMR is now released!
+- [31/01/2024] 🔥We are happy to announce that the training and testing code for FLMR is now released!
 For the legacy RAVQA-v1 and the code for FVQA, please checkout to `legacy_v1` or tag `v1.0`.
-We are also preparing a new FLMR implementation for Huggingface transformers, which will be released as plug-in-and-play models.
+We are also preparing a new FLMR implementation for Huggingface transformers, which will be released as plug-in-and-play models.🔥
 - [03/10/2023] Our follow-up work "Fine-grained Late-interaction Multi-modal Retrieval for Retrieval Augmented Visual Question Answering" has been accepted to appear at NeurIPS 2023!
 The paper can be found here [here](https://arxiv.org/abs/2309.17133).
 If you prefer a 3-minute technical summary, look at this [post](https://jinghong-chen.ghost.io/fined-grained-late-interaction-multimodal-retrieval-flmr/).
 The code will be released in this repository soon.
 We are happy to announce that we have made a major change to our code framework such that experiment management and data processing are more flexible.
 - [01/05/2023] FVQA 2.0 is released [here](FVQA2.0.md).
 - [08/02/2023] Our work for creating adversarial samples for the FVQA dataset is accepted to appear at EACL 2023.
 The dataset and codes will be released here soon.